MykhailoRp/CarWeightClassification/README.md

 XML files with bounding boxes were created by hand for each frame.

-Latter in training filters for exposure, distortion, crop, etc. were applied to expand the database size and provide different case scenarios
+Later in training filters for exposure, distortion, crop, etc. were applied to expand the database size and provide different case scenarios

 ### Model training